-The App Store preferences may be corrupted … happens.
+The App Store preferences may be corrupted…it unfortunately happens.
 Open the Finder menu bar and click Go > Go to Folder.
 Then, type or copy paste the following: ~/Library/Preferences/com.apple.appstore.plist

 Repair Your Permissions

-If memory is not an issue with your Mac and you are still experiencing the issue, the next step would be check and see if you have any corrupt permissions affecting your machine.
+If memory is not an issue with your Mac and you are still experiencing the problem, the next step would be check and see if you have any corrupt permissions affecting your machine.